Fred McKenna: Music career

 McKenna's professional music career began with his appearances "on the old Capital Co-op Saturday Night Jamborees heard over CFNB" before touring with Kidd Baker primarily in Ontario.
 Later he gained the attention of Don Messer after winning a spot and performing on WWVA's radio Jamboree who invited him on his show Don Messer's Jubilee on the CBC multiple times between 1958 and 1959.
 He also worked with George Beck, Angus Walker and others on CJCH radio program in Halifax releasing recordings with Beck and their band "The Maritime Playboys".
 McKenna also was part of the cast of CBC's Singalong Jubilee throughout its run between 1961 and 1970 and become "one of the most important ingredients of the show's recipe for success."
 Afterwards he made appearances on Countrytime, Singalong Jubilee's successor, up to 1973 and on Harry Hibb's at the Caribou.

 McKenna recorded, released and played on many albums for the Rodeo, Arc, RCA and Camden labels including many songs written and arranged by himself.
-In addition some including "Tell a Story" (86), "Sad Songs that Tell a Story" (86) were featured in RPM Magazine's weekly ranking.
+In addition "Sad Songs that Tell a Story" reached #86 on the Canadian Country charts.
 McKenna also produced a number of songs for other artists, such as Stompin' Tom Connor's "The Hockey Song".
 He also worked as a producer for Boot Records' budget label Cydna starting in 1972 and has credits including work for Stevedore Steve and Chris Scott.
 McKenna ended his career working as a music director for CHML Studios on the George Hamilton IV Show in Hamilton, Ontario.